Peugeot 508 hatchback - Engines, drive & performance

 The previous Peugeot 508 was certainly no class leader when it came to driver appeal, so can the latest model right its predecessor's wrongs?
 The answer is yes – up to a point.

-The mid-range BlueHDi 160 diesel is quiet and smooth, with a slightly firm ride akin to that of German rivals such as the Volkswagen Arteon.
+The BlueHDi diesel is reasonably quiet and smooth, with a slightly firm ride akin to that of German rivals such as the Volkswagen Arteon.
 Quite a contrast from the over-soft previous model, then, and the slight trade-off in ride comfort is more than made up for by improved handling.
-The 222bhp petrol is enthusiastic and powerful, but because it's only available in the top-spec GT trim, it's also rather pricey.

 The latest 508 doesn't soak up bumps and ridges quite as uncannily as its predecessor, but it leans far less during spirited cornering.
-The small steering wheel, which appears a little strange on first sight, really does provide the go-kart feel to match its tiny diameter.
-Combined with well-judged power assistance and the steering feels quick and precise, although the wheel-mounted gearchange paddles don't always end up where you want them mid-corner.
-There's little of the sheer exuberance offered by the BMW 3 Series, but the 508 certainly approaches the Volkswagen Arteon and Audi A4 for driver appeal and feels more fun than the Vauxhall Insignia Grand Sport.
+The small steering wheel, which appears a little strange at first, really does provide the go-kart feel to match its tiny diameter.
+Combined with well-judged power assistance, the steering feels quick and precise, although the wheel-mounted gear-change paddles don't always end up where you want them mid-corner.
+There's little of the sheer exuberance offered by the BMW 3 Series, but the 508 certainly approaches the Volkswagen Arteon and Audi A4 for driver appeal.

 If you're in the mood to take things a little easier, though, the 508 is even more obliging.
 That slightly firm ride is well-tuned for high-speed motorway dashes, where the active cruise control comes into its own.
 However, the system in our test car seemed to still have a few bugs to be worked out – it was a bit jerky in operation and occasionally lost track of the car in front entirely.